NoRedInk/elm-style-guide/README.md

 - Main.elm
     - `type alias Flags = { ...a record that directly corresponds to the JSON page data... }`
-    - `flagsDecoder : Json.Decode.Decoder Flags`
+    - `decoder : Json.Decode.Decoder Flags`
     - `type alias Model = { ...a record with fields... }`
     - `init : Flags -> (Model, Cmd Msg)`
     - `type Msg = ... variants for each possible message ...`